 Policing in the UK is undergoing some of the most radical changes since Sir Robert Peel first launched the Metropolitan Police in 1829.
 The challenges that the modern day policing practitioner faces are often high risk and fast moving in a context of increasing accountability.
-There’s now a strong professional commitment at a senior level which openly encourages policing practitioners, both serving and potential, to develop to degree level.
+There’s now a strong professional commitment at a senior level, which openly encourages policing practitioners to develop to a degree level.

-Building upon both practical and theoretical insights, the course will develop you across a wide range policing contexts, and encourage critical and analytical thinking whilst preparing you for a role in twenty-first century policing.
+This unique course in our criminology subject cluster is focused on preparing you to become a senior member of the police force.
+Building upon both practical and theoretical insights, the course will develop your knowledge across a wide range of policing contexts.
+It’ll also encourage critical and analytical thinking, whilst preparing you for a role in twenty-first century policing.

-Lecturers on this degree have had significant experience in working in the police service, are distinguished academics, and are engaged in important research links to police practice.
+Lecturers on this degree have significant experience of working in the police service and are distinguished academics engaged in important links into police practice.
 We have strong links with the City of London Police, the Metropolitan Police Service, British Transport Police and the Mayor’s Office for Policing and Crime.

 In addition to the University's standard entry requirements, you should have: